This is a sponsored post.

 making the frame).
 However, Jim admits that he got several bites on his legs where his fan was not pointing to.

 Now Scouts and Scouters can enjoy sound sleep with the SansBug pop-up mosquito net tent.
-There are no poles to join, strings to suspend or knots to tie.
+There are no poles to join, strings to suspend or knots to tie for the mosquito netting.
 All you do is slide off the elastic strap and toss up and it pops open into shape!

 The SansBug is completely enclosed with a sewn-in floor and a zippered door.
 It is also wide enough to comfortably sleep without worry of touching the sides and being bit through the mesh.
 “First time he came home without bites” and “Best $50 spent” are common themes in the reviews.